Merchant services: How to choose the right provider for your business

 What is a merchant account and how is it different from a business account?

-A merchant account is a special account used for processing credit cards and other electronic payments.
-While often confused with a business account, these accounts serve different purposes.
+A merchant account is a special account used to process credit cards and other electronic payments.
+While it's often confused with a business bank account, the two serve different purposes.

 Do I need a merchant account to process online payments?